Bill Dooley: Awards and honors

-Dooley was inducted in the Mobile Sports Hall of Fame in 1993, North Carolina Sports Hall of Fame in 1995, and the Greater Wilmington Sports Hall of Fame in 2011.
+Dooley was inducted into the Mississippi State Athletics Hall of Fame in 1979, Mobile Sports Hall of Fame in 1993, North Carolina Sports Hall of Fame in 1995, and the Greater Wilmington Sports Hall of Fame in 2011.
 The NFFCHOF Bill Dooley Chapter, located in the Raleigh-Durham area, was established in 1995 and is named in Dooley's honor.

+Founded in 2020, the Coach Bill Dooley Education Foundation serves the Wilmington, NC area by providing scholarships to student-athletes, honoring the enduring legacy of Coach Bill Dooley.
+Former NFL kicker Connor Barth serves as Vice Chairman of the board and hosts an annual celebrity golf tournament in support of the foundation.